Morwenn/cpp-sort/doc/sorter-adapters.md

 array, it replaces the `Sorter` sort by special algorithms designed to sort small arrays of fixed size.

-The specific sorting algorithms used by `small_array_sorter` mostly correspond to [sorting networks](https://en.wikipedia.org/wiki/Sorting_network) of a given size.
+The specific sorting algorithms used by `small_array_adapter` mostly correspond to [sorting networks](https://en.wikipedia.org/wiki/Sorting_network) of a given size.
 There are specialized algorithms for the sizes 0 to 32.
 The following table documents the number of comparisons and the number of swaps made by every